by: Alan M. Dershowitz~Gatestone Institute

 Beinart is insistent that today’s Israelis and Jews must ignore the lessons of the Holocaust.
 But those who ignore history are destined to repeat it.
 And Jews cannot afford to see a repetition of their tragic past.

 Beinart never discusses the issue of who would control the armed forces under a binational and bireligious state.
 Recall that the current Hamas constitution demands that a Palestinian state be an Islamic nation bound by Sharia [Islamic] law.
 Even if the Palestinian majority state would allow the Jewish minority homeland to have its own domestic laws, the state itself, with its Muslim majority, would presumably control the armed forces.
 This would create yet another Islamic state, among the many that currently exist.
 A Palestinian majority would also not allow persecuted Jews from around the world to seek asylum, as they can today under Israel’s Law of Return.
 Instead, the Palestinian state would enact its own law of return that would allow millions of exiles to “return” and assure a permanent Muslim supermajority.

-Alan M. Dershowitz is the Felix Frankfurter Professor of Law Emeritus at Harvard Law School and author of The Case Against the Democrats Impeaching Trump, Skyhorse Publishing, 2018.
-He is a Distinguished Senior Fellow at Gatestone Institute.
+Alan M. Dershowitz is the Felix Frankfurter Professor of Law Emeritus at Harvard Law School and author of the book, Guilt by Accusation: The Challenge of Proving Innocence in the Age of #MeToo, Skyhorse Publishing, November 2019.
+He is the Jack Roth Charitable Foundation Fellow at Gatestone Institute.

-Source: (Excerpt from an article originally published by Gatestone Institute on May 14, 2019.
-Time-related language has been modified to reflect our publication today.
+Source: (Excerpt from an article originally published by Gatestone Institute on July 16, 2020.
+Time-related language has been modified to reflect our republication today.
 See original article at this link.)

 Website Site Design by J-Town Internet Services Ltd. - Based in Jerusalem and Serving the World.